yifanwu0909/Interview-Prep/SQL_Questions.md

 2. **REAL**: Date and time are stored as Julian day numbers, the number of days since noon in Greenwich on November 24, 4714 B.C. according to the proleptic Gregorian calendar.
 3. **INTEGER**: Date and time are stored as Unix Time, the number of seconds since 1970-01-01 00:00:00 UTC.

-SQLite recognizes strings in any of these formats as date-time values and can perform date-time arithmetic using its built-in functions like `date()`, `time()`, `datetime()`, `julianday()`, and `strftime()`.
-This allows you to format, extract, and calculate dates and times for storage and retrieval in an SQLite database.

 When using SQLite, you would typically:

 - Store the date and time as a string in the ISO8601 format ("YYYY-MM-DD HH:MM:SS").
 - Use SQLite's date and time functions to manipulate and retrieve the date and time in the desired format.

-Here's an example of how you might store and retrieve a date-time value in SQLite:

 ```sql
 -- Create a table with a TEXT column for date-time